 – My PDF Art Lesson Plans (the paid ones) are dissected and placed in published documents.
 Don’t ask how I find these because I’m always surprised when I do.
 I know those who make these mistakes are not doing so with bad intentions but still, it’s not fair when part of my lessons are given out for free when others have to pay.
 The Solution?
 Generally, copying any part of my ebooks into another published document is against my copyright rules.
 You could however, write to me and ask permission to include a part of a lesson in a document you are creating for school, etc. It really depends how much you can take without it becoming a problem.
 Sometimes, the nicest thing is to just reference DSS or provide a link to my art lesson.

-- My PDF Art Lesson Plans (again, the paid for ones, not the free ones) are made available on School and District websites for other art teachers in their school districts to use.
-There is nothing to say about this other than you can’t do this.
-My ebooks are meant for single use and although I know teachers might share, obvious abuse just makes me scratch my head and wonder what these art teachers are thinking.
+– My PDF Art Lesson Plans (again, the paid for ones, not the free ones) are made available on School and District websites for other art teachers in their school districts to use.
+My ebooks are meant for single use and although I know teachers might share, it’s not the best practice to place copyrighted and purchased material on your website.
 The Solution: My Teachers Pay Teachers store provides the opportunity to buy multiple licences of my PDF at half the price.
 I think this is a terrific solution.
-The new DSS will also offer this service in the near future.
-This way, school districts, PTA boards and other organizations have a system in place to do the right thing.

 – If you bought a PDF, you can publish the results of your student’s efforts on your blog, but don’t include handouts or any of my instructions/text/dialogue.
 Like your English teacher used to say, use your own words.

-- You can use my photos from my blog, but you should ask first.
+– You can use my photos from my blog, but ask first.
 Most of the time, you only have to ask once.

 – You can tell your colleagues about my PDF’s so they can choose their own and perhaps you can share.
 One or two teachers sharing is absolutely fine.
 A dozen teachers?
 You know the answer.